bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/logo.png"/>
 </p><br>

 **BigBlueButton** is an open source web conferencing system for online learning.
-The goal of BigBlueButton is to enable every student with a web browser to a high-quality online learning experience.
+The goal of BigBlueButton is to enable instructors to engage remote student in a high-quality online learning experience.

 <p align="center">
   <img src="/images/20-screenshot.png"/>